vbier/habpanelviewer/app/src/main/assets/help.md

     Number Tablet_Battery_Level

 Leave item names empty in the settings in order to skip reporting for this specific value.

+### motion detection
+Allows to set the value of an openHAB item when motion is detected (_does not work at the same time as flashlight control. there are two different implementations, one using the old camera API and one using the Camera 2 API on Android 5+_).

+The detection process works as follows: it divides the picture into smaller areas, calculates a brightness average for every area and checks if this average deviates from the last value.
+If the deviation is higher than the leniency, motion is detected.

+The detection can be enabled or disabled and detection parameters can be changed in the settings:
+- Camera Preview: wether to show a preview of the detection as on overlay.
+This is useful for fine-tuning the detection.
+- Use Lollipop camera API: Use the new Camera 2 API introduced with Lollipop.
+You should generally use this when available.
+- Detection granularity: Amount by which is axis is divided.
+So a granularity of 10 results in the picture being divided into 100 areas.
+- Detection leniency: deviation threshold that triggers detected motion.
+0 means every deviation results in detected motion, 255 means motion will never be detected.

+A sample openHAB items file looks like this:

+    Contact Tablet_Motion

 [go back to top](#top)